 - The Arnold House Special Educational Needs/Disabilities Policy is designed to support pupils with learning difficulties, whatever their nature, which hinder their educational development and thus prevent them from reaching their potential. - It is the policy of the School that pupils who have Special Educational Needs/Disabilities will have access to the whole school curriculum.
-Exceptional circumstances which may affect such access will be dealt with on an individual basis in consultation with the Head of Learning Support, Head of Year, Director of Studies, Deputy Headmaster (Academic), parents and pupil.
-We are committed to all pupils being fully integrated into the School and due regard will be paid to a boy's needs, in consultation with parents, teachers and external agencies. - The School will also make reasonable provision to support any boy coming to the school for whom English is not the first language spoken at home. - The School recognises the problems posed for pupils with physical disabilities because of the nature of its three connected buildings with different staircase levels.
+Exceptional circumstances which may affect such access will be dealt with on an individual basis in consultation with the Head of Learning Support, Deputy Head of Learning Support, Head of Year, Director of Studies, Deputy Headmaster (Academic), parents and pupil.
+We are committed to all pupils being fully integrated into the School and due regard will be paid to a boy's needs, in consultation with parents, teachers and external agencies. - The School will also make reasonable provision to support any boy coming to the school for whom English is not the first language spoken at home. - The School recognises the problems posed for pupils with physical disabilities because of the nature of its three connected buildings with different staircase levels on Loudoun Road and stairs in the building on Marlborough Place.
+In addition, the Canons Park site poses its challenges based on its size and steep steps.
 The school will make reasonable adjustments for disabled children to prevent them being put at a substantial disadvantage.
 Individual consideration will be given to any boy with physical disabilities.
 It is recommended that parents discuss their son's particular needs with the School.